Best Places to Spend Chinese New Year

 Hong Kong is one of the most diverse cities in Asia for celebrating Chinese New Year.
 Hong Kong has street parades, temple ceremonies and a gigantic firework display on the harbour.

-But it also offers more unique ways to see in the Lunar New Year — such as at Disneyland Hong Kong, where all the classic Disney characters dress in Chinese garments or Sha Tin Racecourse, where tens of thousands of people try their luck for the year ahead at Hong Kong’s biggest race day of the year.
+But it also offers more unique ways to see in the Lunar New Year — such as at Disneyland Hong Kong, where all the classic Disney characters dress in Chinese garments or Sha Tin Racecourse, where tens of thousands of people try their luck for the year ahead at Hong Kong’s biggest race day of the year. ** Unfortunately, 2021 fireworks in HK has been cancelled due to COVID-19 restrictions*

 Take me to Hong Kong